Have a Question?

 We are also open by appointment for groups of 25 or more.

 Many Wisconsin farms are family-owned and passed down for generations.
-You will have a chance to virtually tour a local farm to learn about the rich Wisconsin history and how today's farms are using the best practices in the agricultural industry.
+You will have a chance to virtually tour a local dairy farm to learn about the rich Wisconsin history and how today's farms are using the best practices in the agricultural industry.

-The Birthing Barn is included as part of the Farm Wisconsin Discovery Center experience to give visitors a chance to see, firsthand, the miracle of birth.
-On average, one calf is born every other day that the discovery center is open.
+The Land O'Lakes Birthing Barn is included as part of the Farm Wisconsin Discovery Center experience to give visitors a chance to see, firsthand, the miracle of birth.

 The LTC School of Agriculture is located adjacent to Farm Wisconsin Discovery Center at 7003 Gass Lake Road.
 The school serves as the home to LTC’s agriculture education programs including Dairy Herd Management, Agribusiness Science & Technology, and Agriculture Technician in addition to focused, short-term certificate programs.
 LTC currently leases the School of Agriculture land from Farm Wisconsin and the two organizations look forward to expanded collaboration in the future.
 LTC was an important partner during the development of the played an important role in the establishment of the Farm Wisconsin Discovery Center, by providing support services to the Farm Wisconsin staff while the facility was being constructed.
 Apart from its lease payment, LTC does not provide funding or other financial support to Farm Wisconsin.